berquerant/ai-roundtable/README.md

 # custom model provider
 python -m ai_roundtable.cli -c dual.yml -a "Can AI be a friend to humans?" \
   -u "http://localhost:11434/v1" -m "gemma3"

+A speaker that system.name is "end" overrides the end evaluator that \
+dicides whther to continue the discussion.
+A speaker that system.name is "summary" override the summary evaluator that \
+provides the summary of the discussion.
 ```